Living Room Scene

-Living Room Scene is an album by the American alternative rock band Dillon Fence, released in 1994.
+Living Room Scene is an album by the American band Dillon Fence, released in 1994.
 It was the band's final studio album; half the band left shortly after its release, forcing singer Greg Humphreys and drummer Scott Carle to support it with two new touring musicians.
-The title track was Living Room Scenes first single.
+The title track, about living in a college town, was the first single.

 Production

-The bulk of the album was recorded at Ardent Studios, in Memphis, Tennessee.
+The bulk of the album was recorded over six weeks at Ardent Studios, in Memphis, Tennessee.
 It was produced by Mark Freegard.
 "Fayetteville", the closing instrumental track, was written by Humphreys and performed by his grandmother on her Young Chang piano.
+"High School Sap" is an instrumental.